-If you are trying home canning for the first time or just need a great reference guide, the United States Department of Agriculture offers a Complete Guide To Home Canning (link provided in this article).
+If you are trying home canning for the first time or just need a great reference guide, the United States Department of Agriculture offers a Complete Guide To Home Canning.

 This on-line resource will steer you through every step of the home canning experience.
 It is divided into seven sections that will coach the home canning novice on principles of canning as well as selecting, preparing and canning anything and everything that you want to preserve.

 Below is what you'll find in the USDA's guide.
 At the bottom of this overview is a link to download the complete canning guide:

 Even if you are an experienced home canner, this is a valuable resource that you don't want to miss.
 This lengthy guide to home canning covers the basics of canning including: a lesson in how canning actually preserves foods, how to safely can foods, jar and lid supplies, different varieties and recommendations for canners, how to test jar seals, identifying and handling spoiled foods, and proper storage of home canned goods.